eunos-1128/openstructure/modules/doc/actions.rst

     Inconsistencies may lead to corrupt results but do not abort the program.
     Program abortion in these cases can be enforced with -ec/--enforce-consistency.
+  * "arguments": Dictionary of input arguments.
+  * "log": List of log messages (same as those printed to stderr) as a dictionary with keys "message" and "level".
+  * "ost_version": The OpenStructure version used for computation.
   * "status": SUCCESS if everything ran through.
 In case of failure, the only content of the JSON output will be "status" set to FAILURE and an additional key: "traceback".
-  * "ost_version": The OpenStructure version used for computation.

   Additional keys represent input options.